Coast to Coast AM: Associated shows

-Several shows associated with Coast to Coast AM have aired in the slot immediately preceding the late Saturday night edition of the program, from 6–10 p.m.
+Several shows associated with Coast to Coast AM have aired in the slot immediately preceding the late Saturday night edition of the program, from 6:00 p.m. to 10:00 p.m.
 Pacific Time.

 Dreamland

 Dreamland was another Art Bell creation, nearly identical to Coast to Coast AM but less caller driven.
-Bell recorded Dreamland on Friday afternoons where the show streamed live over the Internet and listeners could call in towards the end of the show.
+Bell recorded Dreamland on Friday afternoons where the show streamed live over the internet and listeners could call in towards the end of the show.
 The show then aired at various times on different stations during the weekend, but doing eight shows a week got to be too much and he handed over control of the show to Whitley Strieber.
-Many affiliates aired the show before Coast to Coast AM on Sunday nights, but Premiere Radio pre-empted that time spot after it began to syndicate Matt Drudge, and then dropped the program entirely.
+Many affiliates aired the show before Coast to Coast AM on Sunday nights, but Premiere Radio preempted that time spot after it began to syndicate Matt Drudge, and then dropped the program entirely.

 Coast to Coast Live

-Upon Art Bell's January 2006 return, Ian Punnett hosted Coast to Coast Live on Saturdays from 9 p.m. to 1 a.m.
+Upon Art Bell's January 2006 return, Ian Punnett hosted Coast to Coast Live on Saturdays from 9:00 p.m. to 1:00 a.m.
 Eastern Time.
-A spin-off of the original Coast to Coast AM, the show covered similar topics as its flagship program.
+A spinoff of the original Coast to Coast AM, the show covered similar topics as its flagship program.
 With Bell's July 2007 retirement, Coast to Coast Live was discontinued, with Punnett returning to host the regular Saturday edition.